giftnuss/foodsharing/docs/about-devdocs.md

 cd ..
 gitbook serve docs --port 4001
 ```
-This makes the current devdocs avaiable via `localhost:4001` in your browser.
+This makes the current devdocs available via `localhost:4001` in your browser.

 **It is updated at every change of the files.
 You need to send the `gitbook serve docs --port 4001` again when you save a changed file**